-The holiday season may have looked different for your family this year.
-Perhaps it involved more time confined together without being able to be out and about as much as you would have liked.
+Holidays may have looked different for your family this year too.
+Perhaps they involved more time confined together without being able to be out and about as much as you would have liked.
 If you do not have a back-up support person that allows you to take regular breaks from caregiving for your loved one, you may find yourself longing for some help.

 Respite care provides caregivers with the opportunity for a temporary rest from their daily caregiving duties.
 Whether it’s short-term or 24/7 care needed for a vacation day or week, Landis at Home is here to help.